emhgit/pdf-voice-assistant/services/llm-service/steps.md

-Here’s a step-by-step guide to implement the LLM microservice for your AI PDF Assistant:
+Step-by-step guide to implement the LLM microservice:

 ---